hicklin/immich-rpi-nix/README.md

 # immich-rpi-server
 > A NixOS based Immich server on Raspberry Pi

-This project aims to provide a cheap and simple way to set up and run an [Immich]() instance, empowering you to move away from BigTech without needing a computer degree.
+This project aims to provide a cheap and simple way to set up and run an [Immich](https://immich.app/) instance, empowering you to move away from BigTech without needing a computer degree.
 Having said that, you will be running your own server which will require understanding of some basic concepts.
 I attempt to provide sufficient documentation and explanations to help you on your way to regain sovereignty over your personal data.

 The specific setup descried protects against the following treats.
-- Remote internet access of server and data: Requires small overhead with [[#OS updates]].
+- Remote internet access of server and data: Requires small overhead [maintaining OS updates](#os-updates).
 - Access from local network: Requires setting strong passwords.
-- Physical access to external storage and RPi SD card: Requires [[#1.
-Encrypt external drive]].
+- Physical access to external storage and RPi SD card: Requires [encryption of external drive](#1-encrypt-external-drive).

 You may make modifications to some aspects of this setup if your treat model is different.
 For example, if physical access to the device is not a concern and you want the convenience of automatic setup on boot, you may choose to not encrypt the external drive.